Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/post/Kim-Duke-Purdue/index.md

 projects: []
 ---

 Dr. Seungjin Kim, the Capt.
-James F. McCARTy Jr. and Cheryl E. McCARTy Head and Professor of Nuclear Engineering and Director of ART, has been named a Principal in Charge of the Purdue University - Duke Energy nuclear power exploratory study.
+James F. McCarthy Jr. and Cheryl E. McCarthy Head and Professor of Nuclear Engineering and Director of ART, has been named a Principal in Charge of the Purdue University - Duke Energy nuclear power exploratory study.

 In [April 2022](https://www.purdue.edu/newsroom/releases/2022/Q2/purdue-and-duke-energy-to-explore-potential-for-clean,-nuclear-power-source-for-campus.html), Purdue University and Duke Energy announced their plan to jointly explore the feasability of using advanced small modular nuclear reactors for the energy needs of the Purdue West Lafayette Campus.